On the Practical Use of Blaschke Decomposition in Nonstationary Signal Analysis: Mathematical background and the PDU algorithm

 \subsection{Review of PDU with low pass filter to capture amplitude modulation}

 The capability of capturing IF is the main strength of PDU.
 However, the trend and amplitude modulation of all PDU-components are constant.
 Indeed, since inner functions are bounded analytic functions with modulus $1$ on $\partial \mathbb{D}$, a component like $F_3(z)=G_3(0) B_1(z) B_2(z) B_3(z)$ will always have unit amplitude.
-From this perspective, we immediately encounter a limitation of the approach in the context of signal decomposition, which restricts vanilla PDU's ability to obtain signals with realistic amplitude modulation (AM), limiting its practical applications.
+From this perspective, we immediately encounter a limitation of the approach in the context of signal decomposition, which restricts vanilla PDU's ability to obtain decomposed components with realistic trend and amplitude modulation (AM), limiting its practical applications.

+{ Qualitatively, AM describes the strength of an oscillatory signal, while the trend refers to a slowly varying component.
+For example, for each PDU-component, its magnitude on $\partial \mathbb{D}$ is $1$, and hence we say it has AM equal to $1$.
+However, in practice an oscillatory component can exhibit time-varying strength, which a single PDU-component does not capture.
+To discuss meaningful decomposition via Blaschke (vanilla PDU), we adopt one defintion of AM under the adaptive harmonic model (AHM) \cite{DaLuWu2011}.
+Assume the input signal is analytic and satisfies